changes in office hours

 Access to office-rooms

-Due to the current infection numbers, we kindly ask all patients with acute signs of infection and the wish for a sick note (AU) to come to the practice only after being requested to do so or after consulting the doctor by phone with a negative rapid test updated on the day!
-If you cannot reach us by phone, please send us an email – we will contact you.
+Due to the current infection numbers, we kindly ask all patients with acute signs of infection and the wish for a sick note (AU) to come to the practice only after being requested to do so or after consulting by phone with a negative rapid test updated on the day!
+If you cannot reach us by phone, please send us an email or use the onlinereception – we will contact you.
 Should this only be on the following day due to the high demand for telephone consultations, it will not affect your certificate of incapacity for work!

 digital sick leave (eAU)